Registered Charity no. 218341 | 01872 225 868 | email@example.com

 Chair of Trustees

 Previously Chairman for several years, Robert was the first Deaf Trustee of the previously named Cornwall Deaf Association back in 1989, and became the first Deaf chairman in the Deaf Association's history.
 Robert also represented the Cornwall Community Deaf Centre for many years until it nominated its own independent Trustees.
 "With the help of Hearing Loss Cornwall, I successfully campaigned for the Royal Cornwall Hospital Trust to put an entry phone system at the entrance area of their hospitals.
 I realised how disadvantaged d/Deaf people were, at being unable to gain entry to hospitals at night time".

-Richard works as a Laboratory Manager in Plymouth.
-His interest in deafness arose because his second son, Alexander, now working as a Clinical Psychologist in London, has had a significant bilateral hearing impairment since birth and uses two hearing aids.
+Richard retired from his role as a Laboratory Manager in Plymouth at the end of March 2019.
+His interest in deafness arose because his second son, Alexander, now working for the NHS as a Clinical Psychologist in Leicester and London, has had a significant bilateral hearing impairment since birth and uses two hearing aids.
 Richard is also a Churchwarden and a member of the diocesan support group for Rev Canon Debbie Harvey's chaplaincy work.

 Janet runs her own business in Pool Market selling greetings cards, gifts and confectionery having worked most of her life in banking and insurance.
 Janet has always enjoyed working with the public and has helped her local community acting as a Special Constable for the Police and a member of the St John Ambulance Brigade.
 Janet enjoys the outdoor life and currently volunteers as a walk leader and co-ordinator for the “Walking for Health” group in the St Stephen area.